This feature is in Limited Availability. If you want to have access to the feature, submit a request at Zuora Global Support.

 - A sub-entity user can be granted access to other entities and assign different roles and permissions in other entities.
 For example, an administrator of the UK entity can be assigned as a standard user of the Europe entity.

-- The Acme Corporation entity can share products to its sub-entities.
+- The Acme Corporation entity can share products with its sub-entities.
 After receiving the shared products, the sub-entities can customize certain information of the shared products based on their own requirements.

 - The Acme Corporation entity administrators can configure the security policies.
 Sub-entities will inherit the security policies from it.